ac1llesg/bio-fin/README.md

 # bio-fin
-Collection of code for 15.480x
+Collection of practice code for 15.480x.